Data Extraction | Knowledge Base | Definition

 However, if you need specific data from a document, OCR won’t get you there.
 In cases where documents are “borne digital” such as Word documents converted to PDF or transactional documents (such as invoices, remittances, etc.) exported as PDF from an business systems, there is no need for OCR at all.

-Intelligent capture takes text, whether it started as digital data or required OCR, and interprets it to identify document types and to locate and export specific data.
+Intelligent Document Processing takes text, whether it started as digital data or required OCR, and interprets it to identify document types and to locate and export specific data.
 It also analyzes candidate data in order to provide the best, most accurate data.
 There are many different techniques involved with interpretation with machine learning algorithms representing the latest.
 In most cases if all the processes involved in taking a document and interpreting it were measured, OCR would only represent about 10% of the entire process.

-Intelligent capture is designed to take document-based information, ranging from structured forms to unstructured contracts, and turn these into structured, computer-readable data that can be used in a variety of systems including case management, line-of-business as well as content and knowledge management systems.
+Intelligent Document Processing is designed to take document-based information, ranging from structured forms to unstructured contracts, and turn these into structured, computer-readable data that can be used in a variety of systems including case management, line-of-business as well as content and knowledge management systems.
 Since the primary value of intelligent capture is to identify and extract as much data as accurately as possible, there are a lot of subcomponents involved.
 At a high-level, the following are commonly used within an intelligent capture workflow: information ingestion, image handling and optimization, document classification, document separation, data location and extraction and data validation.
 These are each detailed below on this page.